Mutual obligation requirements

 If you don’t your payment may stop.

-This applies if you’re with 1 of these:
+This applies if you’re in one of these:

 The penalties for not meeting your mutual obligation requirements are different if you’re in the Community Development Program.

 If you’re a new job seeker

 Once you submit your claim, the Department of Education, Skills and Employment will contact you.
 They’ll tell you how to access the online employment service.
 This is where you can manage your Job Plan and tasks online.

 When you sign in, you’ll see tasks to complete on your dashboard.